 CSSI (Google's Computer Science Summer Institute Extension Program)

 LMU has partnered with Google to pilot Google's Computer Science Summer Institute extension program for the incoming 2017 cohort during the summer of 2017.
-The Computer Science Summer Institute (CSSI) is a 3-week on-campus summer experience for first-year students studying computer science and related STEM fields.
+The Computer Science Summer Institute (CSSI) extension program is a 3-week on-campus summer experience for first-year students studying computer science and related STEM fields.